mdliss/messageai/memory-bank/progress.md

 - **CRITICAL FIX:** typing cleared when app goes to background via AppState listener
 - **CRITICAL FIX:** typing no longer freezes when switching screens and returning
 - **CRITICAL FIX:** lastSeenAt updated when screen gains focus or app becomes active
+- all fixes tested and verified working with multi-user testing

 ---